pcurrier/KoboToolbox-GoogleApps-Scripts/README.md

 ## Installation

-1. Copy all files in the src/ folder into a Google Apps Script project that is attached to a Google sheet
+1. Copy all files in the src/ folder into a Google Apps Script project that is attached to a Google sheet (you do not need to edit these files)
+2. Copy the file demo/Code.gs into the project
-2. Edit KOBO_BASE_URL in Main.gs, setting it to either:
+3. Edit the baseUrl configuration parameter in Code.gs, setting it to either:
   * Humanitarian organizations: `https://kc.humanitarianresponse.info`
   * Everyone else: `https://kc.kobotoolbox.org`
-3. Pick an authentication method:
+4. Pick an authentication method and follow the appropriate steps below.
+There are two available:
-  * Token-based authentication: Log into your KoboToolbox account, then go to `KOBO_BASE_URL/<username>/api-token` and copy the developer API token, then paste it into the value of KOBO_TOKEN in KoboToolboxToken.gs
+  * Token-based authentication
-  * Basic authentication: edit the values of KOBO_USER/KOBO_PASSWORD in KoboToolboxBasic.gs (not recommended, better to use token-based)
+  * Basic authentication (not recommended, better to use token-based)
-  * Set KOBO_AUTHENTICATION_METHOD in Main.gs to "token" or "basic" depending on your choice

-The developer API token (or the username/password if you choose basic authentication) is hard-coded in the script for the purposes of this demo.
+The developer API token (or the username/password if you choose basic authentication) is hard-coded in Code.gs for the purposes of this demo.
 In production code, you would probably want to obtain the value in some other way (e.g. prompt the user for it).

+### Token-based authentication

+1. Make sure the token authentication example is uncommented in Code.gs (this is the default setup); the other examples should be commented out
+2. Log into your KoboToolbox account, then go to `KOBO_BASE_URL/<username>/api-token`
+3. Copy the developer API token, then paste it into the value of the authToken configuration parameter in Code.gs

+### Basic authentication

+1. Make sure the basic authentication example is uncommented in Code.gs; the other examples should be commented out
+2. Edit the configuration parameters authUser and authPassword, setting them to your username and password

 ## Importing Kobo survey data into a Google sheet